neondatabase/website/content/docs/guides/vercel-marketplace.md

 ### Limitations

-When using Vercel Marketplace, the following limitations apply:
+When using Native Neon Postgres Integration from the Vercel Marketplace, the following limitations apply:

-- Projects can only be created or deleted through the Vercel dashboard.
-- Organizations cannot be manually removed; they are deleted only if the Vercel Marketplace integration is uninstalled.
-- Owners cannot be added manually through the Neon dashboard.
-- Invoices and payments must be managed via the Vercel dashboard, not within Neon.
+- If you've installed the Native Neon Postgres Integration, installing the Neon Postgres Preview Integration for the same Vercel Account is not supported.